prismicio/slice-machine/messages/git-invalid-slice-machine-config.md

 - Missing required properties, such as `repositoryName` and `adapter`.
 - Invalid values given to configuration properties.
-- Invalid JSON with incorrect syntax
+- Invalid JSON with incorrect syntax.

 ## How to fix the issue